 “Management and leadership need a good understanding of budgets, costs, and ROI’s.
-At one point, we had to ask product management that one of our development teams be pulled away from a project to focus on their CI/CD tool chain and deployment practices.
+At one point, we had to ask product management that one of our development teams be pulled away from a project to focus on their CI/CD toolchain and deployment practices.
 Unfortunately, there was push back.

 The concern from management was centered around the cost of investing in a better software delivery process versus getting new features out the door.
 Product management quite rightly wanted to know what the ROI would be and how long it would take.
 This is almost impossible to achieve without some baseline measure of current performance, then tracking your progress over time as processes and tooling are introduced.

-I like to refer to this quote by Peter Drucker, Management Consultant, Educator and Author, “If you can’t measure it, you can’t improve it.”
+I like to refer to this quote by Peter Drucker, Management Consultant, Educator, and Author, “If you can’t measure it, you can’t improve it.”

-Because we could not easily produce the necessary metrics, our development teams were not allowed to move off the project.
+Because we could not readily produce the necessary metrics, our development teams were not allowed to move off the project.
 This resulted in many critical dev teams not being able to spend time in the DevOps Dojo, which ultimately caused them to fall behind as other teams became high performing and had embraced the DevOps mindset.”